 While Weber's voice-over throughout the film often strains for profundity on subjects such as 9/11 and the Iraq War, he's concise and on point in relating Bogarde and Forwood's love story.

-Audience Reviews for A Letter to True
+There are no featured reviews for A Letter to True at this time.

 There are no approved quotes yet for this movie.